hariszaki17/library-management/README.md

 #### Step 2: Set Up Environment Variables

-Create a `.env` file in each service directory (book-service, category-service, etc.) with the following content:
+Create a `.env` file based on `.env.example` in each service directory (book-service, category-service, etc.) with the following content:

 ```
 DB_HOST=postgres